prateekbhat91/Artificial-Intelligence-B551/README.md

 Do you want to read your own graph? (y/n)
 **Example:** no
 Enter a comma separated input.
 Like city1,city2,algorithm's name(bfs, dfs, ide)
-Input "exit" to exit the program
+Enter "EXIT" to exit the program at any time
 Enter new input.
 **Example:** arad,bucharest,bfs